-- recovery boiler that is used to recover sensible heat from the exhaust of a combustion turbine or any unfired waste heat recovery boiler that is used to recover sensible heat from the exhaust of any combustion equipment. - (6) BTU means British thermal unit or units. - (7) COMMERCIAL OPERATION means any office building, lodging place, or similar location designed for tenancy by one or more business entities or residential occupants. - (8) FIRE-TUBE BOILER means any BOILER that passes hot gases from a fire box through one or more tubes running through a sealed container of water.

-The heat of the gases is transferred through the walls of the tubes by thermal conduction, heating the water and ultimately creating steam. - (9) FORMER RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (810) GROUP I UNIT means any unit burning natural gas with a rated heat input greater than or equal to 75 million Btu per hour, excluding thermal fluid heaters and units operated at schools and universities. - (911) GROUP II UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, with a rated heat input less than 75 million Btu per hour down to and including 20 million Btu per hour, excluding thermal fluid heaters and units operated at schools and universities. - (1012) GROUP III UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, and thermal fluid heaters with a rated heat input less than 20 million Btu per hour down to and including 5 million Btu per hour, and all units operated at schools and universities greater than or equal to 5 million Btu per hour, excluding atmospheric units and thermal fluid heaters. - (4413) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (1214) HEAT INPUT means the chemical heat released due to fuel complete combustion of an amount of fuel in a unit, using the higher heating value of the fuel.
-This does not include the sensible heat of incoming combustion air. - (1315) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services.
+- recovery boiler that is used to recover sensible heat from the exhaust of a combustion turbine or any unfired waste heat recovery boiler that is used to recover sensible heat from the exhaust of any combustion equipment. - (65) BTU means British thermal unit(s). - (76) COMMERCIAL OPERATION means any office building, lodging place, or similar location designed for tenancy by one or more business entities or residential occupants. - (7) FIRE-TUBE BOILER means any boiler that passes hot gases from a fire box through one or more tubes running through a sealed container of water.
+The heat of the gases is transferred through the walls of the tubes by thermal conduction, heating the water and ultimately creating steam. - (8) FORMER RECLAIM FACILITY means a facility, or any of its successors, that was in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (89) GROUP I UNIT means any unit burning natural gas with a rated heat input capacity greater than or equal to 75 million Btu per hour, excluding thermal fluid heaters and units operated at schools and universities. - (910) GROUP II UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, with a rated heat input capacity less than 75 million Btu per hour down to and including 20 million Btu per hour, excluding thermal fluid heaters and units operated at schools and universities. - (4011) GROUP III UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, and thermal fluid heaters with a rated heat input capacity less than 20 million Btu per hour down to and including 5 million Btu per hour, and all units operated at schools and universities greater than or equal to 5 million Btu per hour, excluding atmospheric units and thermal fluid heaters. - (4412) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (1213) HEAT INPUT means the chemical heat released due to fuel_assumed complete_combustion of fuel_in a unit, using the higher heating value of the fuel.
+This does not include the sensible heat of incoming combustion air. - (4314) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services.